Azure/data-management-zone/docs/guidance/DataManagementAnalytics-SelfHostedCiCdAgents.md

 ### Deployment

-Please follow the steps below to deploy a [Linux based Virtual Machine Scale Set Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops) into an existing Data Management & Analytics Data Landing Zone or Data Management Zone:
+Please follow the steps below to deploy a [Linux based Virtual Machine Scale Set Agents](https://docs.microsoft.com/en-us/azure/devops/pipelines/agents/scale-set-agents?view=azure-devops) into an existing Cloud-scale Analytics Data Landing Zone or Data Management Zone:

 1. Use the [Bicep templates](/docs/reference/buildagents/main.bicep), [ARM template](/docs/reference/buildagents/main.json) or the "Deploy To Azure" Button to deploy a virtual machine scale set (VMSS) into the environment.
 We are recommending to use the already existing `{prefix}-{environment}-mgmt` resource group and the `ServicesSubnet` for the deployment into your Data Management Zone or Data Landing Zone.